glessard/swift-channels/README.md

 vice-versa).
 A buffered channel can store a certain number of elements, after which the next send operation will block.

-Thread synchronization and blocking is implemented as a lightweight wrapper around mach semaphores.
+Thread synchronization and blocking is implemented with a lightweight wrapper around mach semaphores.
 The implementation is similar to `dispatch_semaphore_t`, but allows better type safety with equal speed.